Sauravsingh0049/CarDekho-Insights-Exploring-Automotive-Trends-with-MySQL/README.md

 -
 ![Screenshot (45)](https://github.com/irawatsaurav/Data-Analysis-with-MySQL/assets/155745836/fb71d566-d396-4b12-b0bb-d9eee8b9eb0e)

--the manager asked the employee how many cars is available in 2020,2021,2022?
+-the manager asked the employee how many cars would be available in 2020,2021,2022.

 ![Screenshot (46)](https://github.com/irawatsaurav/Data-Analysis-with-MySQL/assets/155745836/257006c5-7c08-4033-9d8b-f7a71f765383)

--Client asked me to print the total cars by year
+The client asked me to print the total cars by year

 ![Screenshot (47)](https://github.com/irawatsaurav/Data-Analysis-with-MySQL/assets/155745836/601376d7-6e9e-4fab-b67b-f7e34b89f8c3)

--client asked to car dealer agent how many diesel car will be there 2020
+-the client asked to car dealer agent how many diesel cars would be there in 2020

 ![Screenshot (48)](https://github.com/irawatsaurav/Data-Analysis-with-MySQL/assets/155745836/65f48f8c-71e9-4d04-a264-28413550f727)

-- Client requested a car dealer agent how many petrol cars will there be in 2020?
+The client asked a car dealer agent how many petrol cars there be in 2020.
 -
 ![Screenshot (49)](https://github.com/irawatsaurav/Data-Analysis-with-MySQL/assets/155745836/58b0242d-8a7f-4cb7-bf9c-d80c93702921)